majidali4447/Knowledge-_Representation_Project/README.md

 This ontology belongs to the **Cultural Heritage and Museum Management Domain**.

-It provides a semantic representation of cultural heritage resources, museum collections, exhibitions, historical contexts, conservation activities, and digital documentation resources.
+It provides a semantic representation of cultural heritage resources, museum collections, artworks, artifacts, exhibitions, historical periods, conservation activities, materials, locations, and digital documentation resources.

 The ontology is intended to support knowledge organization, semantic interoperability, and automated reasoning within museum and heritage information systems.